 Following a period of considerable advance in the ministry of the Corporation, with a number of initiatives underway but not yet completed, the Directors decided that a period of consolidation was necessary before further initiatives were considered.
-They adopted a Strategic Plan entitled "Consolidating our Position" to ensure that existing initiatives are completed satisfactorily and that future opportunities are seized when the time is right and this will continue to influence decision-making in the forthcoming year.
+They adopted a Strategic Plan entitled "Consolidating our Position" to ensure that existing initiatives are completed satisfactorily and that future opportunities are seized when the time is right and this will continue to influence decisionmaking in the forthcoming year.
+The Directors intend to use the proceeds arising from the sale of the chapel and manse in Brighton to assist with establishing new churches or supporting those that are 6 weak.